 For the perfect flat top cake, turn the top layer of cake upside down.
 It makes it easier to frost and decorate.

-Lets talk Cream cheese frosting
+Lets talk cream cheese frosting

 The perfect cream cheese frosting is tangy but sweet, thick but spreadable.
 It pairs beautifully with Banana Cake, Carrot Cake and, of course, Red Velvet Cake.
 Here are my three tips for perfect cream cheese frosting.